-You must be thinking, drawing a straight line with pen and paper is already almost impossible, drawing in digital must be even worse.
+You must be thinking, drawing a straight line with pen and paper is already almost impossible, drawing digitally must be even worse.
 Wrong there.
 Actually, you can draw a perfectly straight line in Photoshop.

 In this tutorial, you’ll learn four quick and easy ways to draw a straight line in Photoshop and how you can style it.